 - a) lighting direction must be parallel to the machine centre line (motorcycle running direction), and clearly visible from the rear at least 15 degrees to both left and right sides of the machine centre line. - b) mounted on the seat/rear bodywork approximately on the machine centre line, in a position approved by the Technical Director.
 In case of dispute over the mounting position or visibility, the decision of the Technical Director will be final. - c) power output/luminosity equivalent to approximately: 10 15W (incandescent), 0.6 1.8 W (LED). - d) safety light power supply may be separated from the motorcycle main wiring and battery.

-- 1) Motorcycles must have a minimum of one brake on each wheel that is independently operated. - 2) Only brake discs of ferrous materials are allowed. - 3) The proportion of ceramic composite materials in brake discs must not exceed 2% by mass.
+- 1. Motorcycles must have a minimum of one brake on each wheel that is independently operated. - 2.
+Only brake discs of ferrous materials are allowed.